lzy110223/next.js-with-g6/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Next.js With G6 Demo
-no support ssr
+Solve the problem that G6 does not support ssr